Travel Safety Pre-Departure Advice

 One year to six months before Travel

 Decide what you want to achieve; work in the local community or do an environmental project, just travel, climb mountains?
-Are you going to organise it yourself or through a gap year or travel company.
-For Gap Year providers perhaps look at www.yearoutgroup.org
+Are you going to organise it yourself or through a gap year or travel company/provider.
+For Gap Year providers take look at www.yearoutgroup.org

 Check out the Weather